nickyhajal/world-domination-summit/_content/race.md

 &nbsp;
 6. The audience will then select the winner they feel got the bigger & better final item.

-<b>TRADING TERMS</b>
-&nbsp;
-The following rules are not intended to be all inclusive but rather general guidelines when determining if an item qualifies for a trade:
+<b>TRADING TERMS</b>: The following rules are not intended to be all inclusive but rather general guidelines when determining if an item qualifies for a trade:

 A traded item MUST be:
 - A tangible, inanimate, physical object (no humans, animals, plants, or ghosts please).